andygrunwald/andygrunwald.com/README.md

 - Cleanup the /public-folder (check which asset we really need)
 - Show image caption, especially here: https://andygrunwald.com/blog/web-engineering-dus-recap-of-2019/
 - Add link checker / lychee
+- Search for TODOs in code
+- Compare old and new sitemap for links

 ### Public Speaking